David Ritchie (politician)

-David Ritchie (August 19, 1812 – January 24, 1867) was a Whig, Opposition Party and Republican member of the U.S. House of Representatives from Pennsylvania.
+David Ritchie (August 19, 1812 – January 24, 1867) was an American lawyer, politician and judge who served as a member of the U.S. House of Representatives from Pennsylvania.

-Biography
+Early life and career

-Born in Canonsburg, Pennsylvania on August 19, 1812, Ritchie graduated from Jefferson College in Canonsburg in 1829, and subsequently from a university in Heidelberg, Germany.
+Ritchie was in Canonsburg, Pennsylvania on August 19, 1812.
+He was the youngest son of Craig Ritchie Sr. He graduated from Jefferson College in Canonsburg in 1829, and subsequently from a university in Heidelberg, Germany.
 He studied law, was admitted to the bar in 1835 and began his legal practice in Pittsburgh, Pennsylvania.